nikitaservais/dotfiles/README.md

 ## Requirements

-Ensure you have the following installed on your system
+Ensure you have the following installed on your system.

 ### Stow